Metrics Evolution Reports

 Attention

-The list of Hosts can be affected by the previous selection of a Host Group (Host Group).
-Only the Hosts belonging to the selected group will be displayed.
-See the following example:
+The Device list may be affected by the previous selection of a Host Group.
+Only the Devices that are part of the selected group will be displayed.

 ✓ Chart title